datalad/datalad-blog/content/posts/forgejo-aneksajo-large-datasets/index.md

 adding a remote and git-push was sufficient.

-As a side note: I used `git push` rather than `datalad push`, because there are not annex keys to process or upload.
+As a side note: I used `git push` rather than `datalad push`, because there are no annex keys to process or upload.
 As mentioned before, all file content is in the HCP S3 bucket.

 ## Performance and load